 As described by Wikipedia:

 "The Asian folk dance is a dance to reflect the life of the people.
 Not all ethnic dances are folk dances.
 For example, ritual dance is not a folk dance and is a "Religious dance" because of its purpose."

 The Asian dances described earlier in this article, are examples of traditional dances in Asia.

 Asian Dances in Danger

-Asian dances are also in danger of moving in the direction of extinction.
-UNESCO realized this problem and formed a special unit under the Intangible Cultural Heritage Program to revive and preserve heritage such as dance, songs, languages, etc. For article on the endangered Asian dances that received assistance from UNESCO, read 'Preserving Asian Dance'
+Asian dances are also in danger of being extinct.
+UNESCO realized this problem and formed a special unit under the Intangible Cultural Heritage Program to revive and preserve heritage such as dance, songs, languages, etc. You can read about these endangered Asian dances that received assistance from UNESCO, here: 'Preserving Asian Dance'

 Patricia, thanks for dropping by and commenting.